Show Trial: “a trial organized by a government in order to have an effect on public opinion and reduce political opposition. “

-Postscript: The similarities between the government’s prosecution of the two cases, the Pollards and the Rosenbergs, are too great to be ignored, to be dismissed.
-In both cases the wife, known innocent by the FBI and the Justice Department, was charged along with her husband.
-The FBI later admitted that, at least in the case of Ethel Rosenberg, her only reason for even appearing in the docket alongside her husband was intended to pressure Julius to implicate others in his assumed “spy network.”
-In both cases the wife was prosecuted, convicted and punished, known innocent, along their husbands.
+Postscript: The similarities between the government’s prosecution of the two cases, Pollards and the Rosenbergs, are too great to be ignored.
+In both the wife, known innocent, was threatened in order force compliance from the husband.
+In both cases the wife was prosecuted, convicted and punished as innocent along with their husband.

-And finally both the Rosenbergs and Pollards received punishment far beyond judicial norms: For Ethel and Julius Rosenbergs, death in the electric chair; Anne Pollard served more than two years in a federal prison while Jonathan is in his 28th year of incarceration, sentenced to life without parole.
+And finally both the Rosenbergs and Pollards received punishment far beyond judicial norms: For the Rosenbergs, death in the electric chair; Anne Pollard served more than two years in a federal prison while Jonathan has been in prison 27 years, his sentence life without parole.

 A selection of articles by the author on the Pollard Affair